Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without

 Myth: Can’t I just reheat my coffee in the microwave?

-You will find that your coffee is hot and steamy on the surface but it is stone cold as you get towards the bottom.
-Because of the intense heat produced by the microwaves your coffee will also end up burnt, leaving you with a bitter aftertaste.
+You will find that your coffee is hot and steamy on the surface, but it is stone cold as you get to the bottom.
+Because of the intense heat produced by microwaves, your coffee will also end up burnt, leaving you with a bitter aftertaste.

 How To Keep Coffee Hot For Ages!
 (8 Fail-Proof Ways)